Augustisme/BBC-Customer-Analysis-Personal-Project/README.md

 - Apply the Association Rules and Apriori Algorigm for cross-selling technique.
 - Learn the  `Python` attribute for Exploratory Data Analysis.

-🌟 View my project [here](https://github.com/Augustisme/BBC-Customer-Analysis-Personal-Project/blob/main/bbc-customer-analysis%20.ipynb) or on [Kaggle](https://www.kaggle.com/augustisme/bbc-customer-analysis)
+🌟 View my project on [Kaggle](https://www.kaggle.com/augustisme/bbc-customer-analysis)